-1. Status Outcomes.
+- 1. Status Outcomes. - a.

-- a.
 Reprimand.
 A notice in writing to the student that the student is violating or has violated University expectations for behavior and that further violations may result in more severe disciplinary action. - b.
 Housing Probation.
 This status is assigned to a student for a specified period of time.
 While on this status, any further violation(s) may result in termination or reassignment of housing.
-In addition, this status constitutes a disciplinary record that will remain on file with the Student Conduct Authority in a manner consistent with University records retention policies. - c.
+In addition, this status constitutes a disciplinary record that will remain on file in a manner consistent with University records retention policies. - c.
 Disciplinary Probation.
 This status is assigned to a student for a specified period of time.
 While on this status, any further violations may result in suspension or expulsion from the University.
-Other restrictions that may be placed upon apply when a student is on disciplinary probation include including but are not limited to: participation in University or student activities, representation of the University on athletic teams or in other leadership positions, entrance into University facilities or campus areas, or contact with any specified individual(s).
-In addition, this status constitutes a disciplinary record that will remain on file with the Office of Rights and Responsibilities in a manner consistent with University records retention policies.
+Other restrictions may apply when a student is on disciplinary probation including but not limited to: participation in University or student activities, representation of the University on athletic teams or in other leadership positions, entrance into University facilities or campus areas, or contact with any specified individual(s).
+In addition, this status constitutes a disciplinary record that will remain on file in a manner consistent with University records retention policies. - d.

-- d.
 Suspension.
 Separation from the University after a specific date and for a specified period.
 Through the duration of the suspension period the individual may be restricted from University property and may be required to provide prior notice and receive approval from the Student Conduct Authority for the purpose of conducting University business.
-Before a student may be readmitted to the University after a designated period of time, that person must meet with the Dean of Students to show satisfactory completion of any assigned directives or to discuss stipulated conditions set for their return to the University.
-In addition, this status constitutes a disciplinary record that will remain on file -with the Office of Student Conduct and Community Standards indefinitely.
+In addition, this status constitutes a disciplinary record that will remain on file indefinitely.
 The University will withdraw the student from any current courses and cancel any future enrollment.
 Whether an individual is eligible for a refund upon withdrawal or cancellation is dependent upon the University's refund schedule.
 Depending on the length of the suspension, a suspended student may be subject to University policies and requirements regarding readmission.
-If a student is required to apply for readmission, readmission is not guaranteed after a period of suspension is served completed; and the student is responsible for communicating with the Office of Admissions to identify appropriate process(es) for re-entry at the expiration of the suspension period and when any terms of suspension or other outcomes are satisfied. - e.
+If a student is required to apply for readmission, readmission is not guaranteed after a period of suspension is completed; and the student is responsible for communicating with the Office of Admissions to identify appropriate process(es) for re-entry at the expiration of the suspension period and when any terms of suspension or other outcomes are satisfied.

+- e.
 Expulsion.
 Separation from the University without the possibility of readmission.
 The University will withdraw the student from any current courses and cancel any future enrollment.
 Whether an individual is eligible for a refund upon withdrawal or cancellation is dependent upon the University's refund schedule.
 In addition, the individual may be restricted from University property.
-This status will be noted on the individual's academic transcript and will constitute a disciplinary record that will remain on file with the Office of Student Conduct and Community Standards indefinitely. - f.
+This status will be noted on the individual's academic transcript and will constitute a disciplinary record that will remain on file indefinitely. - f.
 Degree Withdrawal or Revocation.
 A degree may be withdrawn or revoked when a student has graduated and an incident occurred before graduation in the following circumstances: - i.
 The student has a pending conduct hearing that was scheduled before or as the student graduated; or - ii.
 At any time after the student has graduated or received a degree, the University becomes aware of an incident involving an alleged violation of this Code that took place before the student graduated or received a degree from the University.